-Back in 1963, Tove Jansson sat down and composed a beautiful Christmas letter illustrations and all.
-It was put together as if it was written by Santa Claus himself and in the letter he speaks about his solitude, Christmas gift plans and his desire for peace for everyone.
+Back in 1963, Tove Jansson sat down and composed a beautiful illustrated Christmas letter.
+It was put together as if it was written by Santa Claus himself and in the letter, he speaks about his solitude, Christmas gift plans and his desire for peace for everyone.
 The Christmas letter was originally ordered by the Finnish newspaper affairs office as a reply to all the letters that children around the world were writing to Santa Claus in Finland.
 Read the original never before published letter or our transcription below.

 The image of the reindeer was later featured on the Winter Forest Moomin mug in 2012.

 We wish you a very relaxing holiday and a happy Christmas.

 How are you?
 I’m getting to be a rather old Santa Claus.
 A little lonely as well, so I like letters.
 It’s great fun you see to think of the fact that all over the world, a lot of small kiddies that I’ve never seen are sitting, remembering me and writing me letters.
 Some of them write about presents for themselves or for other people.
 Some of them write to thank me, and some others just for a chat.
 But all of them have been thinking about me, and I like that.
 You see, all year long, I’m living by myself – rather a secretive and lonely life.

 I’m waiting for the winter to come and trying to imagine what kiddies like yourself might be wishing for, and what you might need.

 Then, one night I hear the first snow falling outside.
 Only I, Santa Claus, can hear the snow – it falls so silently and lightly, making all the world soft and white and friendly.
 By this, I know that Christmas is on its way: the very special Eve and Night that are unlike all other nights of the year, the darkest and longest of all nights with its millions of burning candles.
 The night when everyone tries to be friendly towards everyone else because the child Jesus was born on that night, once upon a time.